Vietnam building deterrent against China in disputed seas with submarines

 By late 1978 it was in Soviet hands, as a victorious Hanoi signed over base rights to Moscow.
 In disrepair through much of the 1990s, the Russians could not negotiate an extension and departed in 2002.

-Across the harbor from the sensitive submarine facilities, the Vietnamese are expanding ship repair yards they hope will attract a range of foreign navies at commercial rates.
+Across the harbour from the sensitive submarine facilities, the Vietnamese are expanding ship repair yards they hope will attract a range of foreign navies at commercial rates.

 The U.S. navy has sent several logistics ships for servicing but a more formal arrangement has yet to be agreed.